SumoLogic/sumologic-otel-collector/examples/chef/README.md

 [Chef playground](.) is mounted as `/sumologic/examples/chef`.
 The following steps describe procedure of testing changes:

-- Prepare configuration for Sumo Logic Distro of OpenTelemetry Collector using steps described in [Configuration](../../docs/Configuration.md)
+- Prepare configuration for Sumo Logic Distribution for OpenTelemetry Collector using steps described in [Configuration](../../docs/Configuration.md)
 - Adjust [recipe](sumologic-otel-collector/recipes/default.rb) to your needs
 - From main directory of this repository start virtual machine: